 There are various potential benefits to employers when employees job share, including increased learning, mentoring and coaching opportunities for your staff through differing areas of expertise, as well as increased productivity and work output due to the wider range of skills and experience that can be created.

-In many cases, two part-time employees holding one position can actually contribute more to a job role, working together, than one person in the same role.
+In many cases, two employees holding one position can actually contribute more to a job role, working together, than one person in the same role.
 Equally, wholly independent job sharers with complementary skills can provide a cost-effective solution for employers who don’t have sufficient work or funds to hire two separate workers on a full-time basis.

 The benefit to the employer is this allows them to have two employees with different specialties at little added expense, where employers can cross-train these employees so that they can cover for each other as and when needed.